-Be sure your croissants are not super fresh, to avoid a mushy bread pudding.
+Croissants – for best results, be sure your croissants are NOT super fresh, to avoid a mushy bread pudding.
 Day old or slightly stale croissants are perfect.
-If you have time, cut them in half an hour or so ahead and leave cut side up on the counter to dry out the insides a bit, too.
+If you have time, cut them in half an hour or more ahead and leave cut side up on the counter to dry out the insides a bit, too.
 If you only have fresher croissants on hand, you can simulate the day-old croissant by lightly toasting the croissant halves or cubes.

 - 1 cup milk